semgrep/semgrep-docs/docs/usage-limits.md

 ### How is the cost calculated for the Team tier?

 The 11th contributor and onwards are charged.
-An engineering team with 20 contributing developers will only pay for 10 licenses.
+For example, an engineering team with 20 contributing developers will only pay for 10 licenses.

 ### Can a single product be purchased?